clojure-lsp/clojure-lsp/docs/settings.md

 - `:exclude-when-defined-by-regex` same as above but with support for regex, like `#{"my-ns/.*"}`.
 - `:exclude-when-contains-meta` excludes this linter when your var has any of these metas, like `#{:my-meta}`.
 - `:ignore-test-references?` whether to ignore test references of a var-definition when considering if the var is unused.
 Useful to check functions that have tests but are not being used in the source code.
 Default: `false`.
+- `:test-uri-regex` specifies the location of test files using regular expressions.
+Used in conjunction with `:ignore-test-references? true` to ignore public variable references in file URIs matching the provided pattern using [clojure.core/re-find](https://clojuredocs.org/clojure.core/re-find).
+Default: `#{"_test.clj[a-z]?$"}`

 Example: